-Remember, this is not about being right on every bet you make, it’s more about making many bets and win on the majority, or win big on a few good investments.
+Remember, this is not about being right on every bet you make, it’s more about making many bets and winning on the majority, or winning big on a few good investments.

 Here are 8 technical trading tips that have helped me in the past when choosing which coins to invest in:

 - Pick a coin that has already started to increase in price and has a clear uptrend.